 Four teams of undergraduate students are spending their summer developing solutions to some of society’s most pressing challenges.

-The Faculty of Natural Sciences Make-A-Difference competition challenges undergraduate students to develop low-cost technology with a positive social impact.
+The Faculty of Natural Sciences Make-A-Difference competition (FoNS-MAD) challenges undergraduate students to develop low-cost technology with a positive social impact.

 From tackling ocean plastic to fighting fatbergs, this year’s participants are spending eight weeks turning their ideas into proof-of-concept prototypes.